Japanized foreign dishes - Gyoza, Curry, etc.

-In Meiji period (1868-1912), mass Western culture flowed into Japan, because Japan had closed the country to foreigners for a long time.
+In Meiji period (1868-1912), mass Western cultures flowed into Japan, because Japan had closed the country to foreigners for a long time.

 They served rice instead of bread, and used ketchup and demiglace as seasonings.